Christmas is a time of giving, a time of showing gratitude and celebrating our loved ones, including our four-legged friends.

 There’s no shortage of doggy gifts in stores, and you may have already seen those Christmas stockings for dogs in ads on your newsfeed.
 But before you get excited and add a bunch of them to your cart, you should know that they can be quite dangerous.
 As much as your puppy will love the surprise, and they’ll love chewing on the new toys, you should avoid store-bought Christmas stockings.

 Christmas stockings for dogs may look cute, but they’re rarely made with quality in mind.
 Most of the time, they have cheap toys that are made in China, and buying those is like gambling with your puppy’s health.
 At best, cheap toys of questionable origin will break quickly.
 At worst, they can be contaminated with toxic chemicals from overseas factories, which are extremely harmful to your dog’s health.
-Keep in mind that many overseas countries have no safety standards for the manufacturing of dog toys, so they still use substances such as BPA and phthalate.
+Keep in mind that many overseas countries have no safety standards for manufacturing dog toys, so they still use substances such as BPA and phthalate.